andikleen/pmu-tools/README.md

 All tools (except for parser/) should work with a python 2.7 standard installation.
-All need a reasonably recent perf (RHEL5 is too old) ocperf.py should work with python 2.6, or likely 2.5 when the json module is installed.
+All need a reasonably recent perf (RHEL5 is too old)

+ocperf.py should work with python 2.6, or likely 2.5 when the json module is installed. msr.py will also work with 2.6 if argparse is installed (it is enough to copy those files from a python 2.7 installation)

 Except for the modules in parser/ there are no special dependencies outside a standard python install on a recent Linux system with perf.

-old. parser/ needs a scipy stack with pandas and pyelftools.
+parser/ needs a scipy stack with pandas and pyelftools.

 The perf tool should not be too old.

 toplev has kernel dependencies, please see https://github.com/andikleen/pmu-tools/wiki/toplev-kernel-support

+simple-pebs and pebs-grabber require a Linux kernel source tree to build.
+They may not build on some older versions of Linux (patches welcome)

 # Tools